nitrologic/m2/releases/README.md

 Modular Synthesis for Monkey2.

-* MIDI Controller and Instrument Playable
+* MIDI Control and Instrument input
 * Mono and Poly32 Instruments
 * Arpeggiator with Hold Repeat and 6 Algorithms
 * Work in progress